 Other than these core skills, the U.S. Bureau of Labor Statistics has a list of additional important qualities for any civil or structural engineer.
 They are:

-• Problem Solving: Essentially, your entire job focuses on problem solving.
+- Problem Solving: Essentially, your entire job focuses on problem-solving.
 You need to be able to design solutions to complex structural problems, such as issues with weight affecting gravity loads.
-And when any issues inevitably arise, you need to exercise your informed judgement to resolve them as quickly and safely as possible.
+And when any issues inevitably arise, you need to exercise your informed judgment to resolve them as quickly and safely as possible.

 If you’re feeling anxious about acquiring all these necessary skills, don’t— you’ll pick up many of them on the job as long as you approach it with a willingness to learn from more experienced structural engineers.